tdaverse/interplex/cran-comments.md

 There were no ERRORs, WARNINGs, or NOTEs.

-### R-hub and Win-Builder
+### R-hub

 There were no ERRORs or WARNINGs.

+There were two NOTEs.
+One was due to this being a new submission.

+The other "[f]ound the following files/directories:" and listed "'lastMiKTeXException'".
+A web search led me to [{rhub} issue #503](https://github.com/r-hub/rhub/issues/503), which suggests that the issue can be ignored.

-The only NOTE mentioned that this is a new submission and flagged the unrecognized word "simplicial", pluralized "simplices".
+The check also flagged the unrecognized word "simplicial", pluralized "simplices".
 This is a standard term in discrete topology.

-The R-hub builder flagged a PREPERROR that i could not pin down, but the log flagged only the one NOTE.
+### Win-Builder

+There were no ERRORs or WARNINGs.

+There was one NOTE, due to this being a new submission.

+The check flagged the same spellings as the R-hub check.

-## Downstream dependencies
+## Reverse dependencies

-This is a new submission with no dependencies.
+This is a new submission with no reverse dependencies.